-Since the last few days, on and off pre-monsoon activities are going on over interior parts of Tamil Nadu and Kerala.
+Since the last few days, sporadic pre-Monsoon activities are being observed in the interior parts of Tamil Nadu and Kerala.

-During the last 24 hours, moderate to heavy showers occurred over Udhagamandalam while scattered rains were witnessed over many places in Tamil Nadu such as that of Kodaikanal, Tiruttani etc. Kerala also recorded light rains in the past 24 hours.
+During the last 24 hours, moderate to heavy showers occurred over Udhagamandalam while scattered rains were witnessed over many places in Tamil Nadu such as Kodaikanal and Tiruttani etc. Kerala also recorded light rains in the past 24 hours.

-The ongoing rain activities will now enhance over both the states.
+The ongoing rainfall activities will now enhance over both the states.
 We expect scattered rain and thundershower to continue over both the states for at least next 3 to 4 days, which might at times be accompanied with strong winds.
-Places like that of Kochi, Kozhikode and Thiruvananthapuram might witness rains.
+Places like Kochi, Kozhikode and Thiruvananthapuram might witness rains.

-However, the coastal districts of the states such as that of Puducherry, Karaikal, Punalur are expected to remain dry.
+However, the coastal districts of the states such as Puducherry, Karaikal, Punalur are expected to remain dry.

 Heat wave to continue

-The heat wave conditions which are prevailing over isolated pockets of the state will continue to pester for another 24 to 48 hours as the rains will take place only during the evening hours.
+The heat wave conditions which are prevailing over isolated pockets of the state will linger for another 24 to 48 hours rain will take place only during evening hours.
 The day however will remain humid and warm.

 States running rain deficient

-Except for this episode, any heavy to extremely heavy rains are ruled out as of now for the rest of the month.
+Except for this episode, no other spell of rain is forecast for the state for the rest of the month.

 Normal date of onset of Monsoon over the state is June 1.
 However, we have to wait and watch whether the Monsoon will reach on time or get delayed.